This vegan lemon pie started out as an idea for a lemon meringue pie.

 Also, the stiffer you can get your whipped coconut cream, the better for this recipe.
 So if you open your cans of coconut cream to scoop off the cream from the top and it has hardened nicely in the fridge then you know you are going to get some really great whipped cream from those.
 If it hasn’t, you can still whip it, but it’s hard to get it very stiff.
 If this happens, then add in 1/4 tsp of xantham gum as a fix.
 It will thicken it up very fast!
 So go slow.

 You will love this vegan lemon pie, it is:

 - Set on top of a crushed ginger cookie crust!

 Keep it covered in the chilliest part of your fridge so that it remains nice and firm and consume within a few days.

-And if you haven’t already, definitely subscribe to our mailing list!
-You’ll get a free recipe ebook containing 10 fabulous recipes when you do, and you’ll stay updated with all the vegan deliciousness being posted to the blog!
+And if you haven’t already, definitely sign up to our email list!
+You’ll get a free recipe ebook containing 10 fabulous vegan dinner recipes when you do, and you’ll stay updated with all the vegan deliciousness being posted to the blog!

 - Double Batch Vegan Whipped Coconut Cream

 - Prepare the crushed cookie base by crushing the ginger cookies in the food processor or by placing into a ziplock bag and rolling over it with a rolling pin until the cookies are crushed into small pieces.

 - Melt the vegan butter on the stove and then pour it over the crushed cookie pieces and mix in.

 - Pat down into a pie dish, working it up along the sides as best you can and then place into the freezer to set.